artfuldev/steno.js/README.md

 which will render the same output. `steno.js` works with both types of usage!

-For more detailed documentation, refer the [docs section](http://steno.js.thebattosai.in/Docs) of the [dedicated site](http://steno.js.thebattosai.in)

 ## Features

 * Quickly add dom elements or innerHTML to a document.